Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 By Laura from The Travelling Stomach.

-Alongside its cousin Oxford, the city of Cambridge is renowned as a historic university town, dominated by classical architecture and steeped in the traditions that it’s colleges have ingrained.
+Alongside its cousin Oxford, the city of Cambridge is renowned as a historic university town, dominated by classical architecture and steeped in the traditions that its colleges have ingrained.

-If you want something a bit more chilled, head to the Cambridge Wine Merchants for a selection of fantastically priced wines and a platter of delicious meats and cheese.
+- Head to the Cambridge Wine Merchants for a selection of fantastically priced wines and a platter of delicious meats and cheese.

 How to get from London to Cambridge: